kelsieflynn/automythserver/README.md

 	At least one 32G storage device per Tuner is recommended.

-*1-8 SiliconDust or Compatible 2 or 4 Tuner ATSC Devices
+*1-8 SiliconDust or Compatible 2 or 4 Tuner ATSC(8vsb) Devices

 A Local Network With dhcpd server/hdhr device(s)
 	Only  vsb8, (typical US free air broadcast tv) is supported by the autoinstall